CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Jimmy/_index.md

   - PhD Students
 ---

-Mr JING Peng received his B.Eng degree from the school of Microelectronics, Tianjin University (TJU), Tianjin in 2020.
+Mr JING Peng(Jimmy) received his B.Eng degree from the school of Microelectronics, Tianjin University (TJU), Tianjin in 2020.
 Then he received his master degree in TJU in 2023.
 He is now a Ph.D. student in the Department of Electrical Engineering, City University of Hong Kong supervised by Prof. Yan Hong and Prof. Ray C. C. Cheung.